ZoomQuiet/ZoomQuiet.io/content/Pythonic/py101-cleanup-script.md

 ## Finding the number of files recursively in a directory:

 That was easy!
-Wasn’t it?
+Wasn't it?
 So now our work is to find the number of files recursively in a directory.
 In order to acomplish this task we are given the walk() method by path.py.
 This is the same as os.walk().
 So lets write a simple script for recursively listing all files in a directory and its subdirectories in Python.

     from path import path
     file_count = 0